eula01/eulalia.xyz/posts/inspecting-python-bytecode.md

 >>> 'object'
 ```

-Anyways, the reason for the lack of detail in our traceback is because IndexErrors are actually exceptions, not syntax errors.
-The difference being that exceptions are thrown at runtime, which don’t have access to the column count, whilst syntax errors are thrown during parsing, which do:
+Anyways, the reason for the lack of detail in our traceback is because `IndexErrors` are exceptions, not syntax errors.
+The difference is that exceptions are thrown at runtime, and Python's runtime environment doesn't have access to the column count, whilst syntax errors are thrown during parsing, which do:

 ```py
 >>> while True print('Hello world')